On this page: Designing a CBLR Course | Steps in Planning a CBLR course | Course Design | Syllabus | Community Partnerships

 - Check out example syllabi from UWB faculty.

 The Office of Community-Based Learning and Research strives to model reciprocal, sustainable, and collaborative community partnerships with non-profit, educational, and governmental organizations.
-The Office maintains connection with an existing group of agencies.
-Please contact Kara Adams, at firstname.lastname@example.org to inquire about existing UW Bothell community partners.
+The Office maintains connections with an existing group of agencies.
+Please contact Kara Adams, at email@example.com to inquire about existing UW Bothell community partners.

 We value and encourage faculty members to work with their existing community-based research partners to further research goals through embedding community-based learning into their courses.
 As an example, check out UW Bothell faculty member, Shauna Carlisle’s article, "Increasing Student Evaluation Capacity Through a Collaborative Community-Based Program Evaluation Teaching Model."